 Artists on Main Street in Bowman is a program in partnership between North Dakota Commerce, Bowman County Development Corporation, Springboard for the Arts, and Rethos: Places Reimagined.
-In 2021, six eligible projects were submitted for the program.
+In 2021, five eligible projects were submitted for the program.
 Initial project funding from Commerce was $5,000.
-In order to fully fund all six projects, Bowman Tax and Tourism gave an additional $1,000 to the program.
 All projects were submitted by individuals who attended the three-hour Creative Placemaking Workshop on August 30, 2021.

 Catherine Hedge creates different works of art with acrylic/oil paint.
 Ranging from landscapes of mountains to oceans, animals and equipment.
 Also using different types of materials to make various designs without the use of paint brushes.

 The Story: Cathy will be beautifying an empty window with color on Main Street with beautiful works of art from those in our community.
 The project will teach all those who want to be involved that you don’t have to go to school to be creative.
 You also don’t need to buy a lot of supplies.
 Household items can be used to create unique works of art.

 Plan & Timeline: Cathy will spend 3-4 hours a month (November – December) hosting two individual classes with whomever would like to participate.
 These masterpieces will be made with canvases and acrylic paint.
 She will host the classes at the beginning of each month and then display them in the windows for the entire month.
 This will bring not just those that participated, but also family and friends, down to Main Street for all to enjoy.
 The paintings will then be removed, and the new ones will be put on display in the window for the next month.